libra/website/docs/life-of-a-transaction.md

 ![Figure 1.4 Mempool](assets/illustrations/mempool.svg)
 <small>Figure 1.4 Mempool</small>

 Mempool is a shared buffer that holds the transactions that are ‘waiting’ to be executed.
-When a new transaction is added to the mempool, the mempool shares this transaction with other validators in the system.
+When a new transaction is added to mempool, mempool shares this transaction with other validators in the system.
 To reduce network consumption in the “shared mempool”, each validator is responsible for delivering its own transactions to other validators.
-When a validator receives a transaction from the mempool of another validator, the transaction is added to the ordered queue of the recipient validator.
-The mempool does not push transactions to consensus, the consensus pulls transactions from mempool.
-When a transaction is fully executed and written to storage, consensus notifies mempool, and mempool drops that transaction from its internal state.
+When a validator receives a transaction from the mempool of another validator, the transaction is added to the mempool of the recipient validator.

 ### AC → Mempool (MP.1)

-* After performing initial validation checks,  AC sends a transaction to the mempool of the validator.
+* After performing initial validation checks, a validator's AC sends the transaction to the validator's mempool.
-* The mempool for a validator V~X~ accepts the transaction T~N~ from the admission control, for the sender's account, only if the sequence number of T~N~ is greater than or equal to the current sequence number of the sender's account.
+* Mempool for validator V~X~ accepts transaction T~N~ for the sender's account only if the sequence number of T~N~ is greater than or equal to the current sequence number of the sender's account.

 ### Mempool → Other Validators (MP.2)

-* The mempool of validator V~X~ shares the transaction T~N~ with the other validators on the same network.
+* The mempool of validator V~X~ shares transaction T~N~ with the other validators on the same network.
 * Other validators share the transactions in their mempool with V~X~'s mempool.

 ### Consensus → Mempool (MP.3)

-* When validator V~X~ becomes the leader, its consensus will pull a block of transactions from its mempool and broadcast the block to other validators. *It does this* to arrive at a consensus on the ordering of transactions and the execution results of the transactions in the block.
+* When validator V~X~ becomes the leader, its consensus will pull a block of transactions from its mempool and replicate the block to other validators.
+It does this to arrive at a consensus on the ordering of transactions and the execution results of the transactions in the block.
-* If the gas price is a tie between two transactions, then they are ordered by how long ago they were submitted.
 * Note that just because a transaction T~N~ was included in a consensus block it does not guarantee that T~N~ will eventually be persisted in the distributed database of the blockchain.

 ### Mempool → VM (MP.4)